HYWIN WEALTH LLP

 5. Remuneration disclosure

-The Company is subject to the remuneration rules, which are contained in the FCA’s IFPRU Remuneration Code (‘Code’) within SYSC Chapter 19C.
+The Firm is subject to the remuneration rules, which are contained in SYSC Chapter 19C of the FCA Handbook (the “Code”).

-Under the new Code, the Management Committee must report annually on the remuneration policy and practice for partners and employees termed Code Staff.
+Under the Code, the Remuneration Committee must report annually on the remuneration policy and practice for partners and employees termed Code Staff.
 Code Staff are those “who perform a significant influence function, senior management and risk takers whose professional activities could have a material impact on a firm’s risk profile”.
-An annual review of the firm’s risk profile is conducted in order to allow the Management Committee to determine the ‘Code Staff’ population and a record is kept by the Compliance team.
+An annual review of the firm’s risk profile is conducted in order to allow the Board to determine the ‘Code Staff’ population and a record is kept by the Compliance team.

-Hywin Wealth’s Remuneration Policy (the “Policy”) is determined by the Management Committee, which comprises the non‐executive directors and designated partners of Hywin Wealth.
+Hywin Wealth’s Remuneration Policy (the “Policy”) is determined by the Remuneration Committee, which is the Board.
 The Policy provides a framework to attract, retain and reward partners and employees to achieve Hywin Wealth’s strategic and business objectives within its risk appetite and risk management framework.
-The remuneration of all partners and employees, including senior management, is reviewed annually by the Management Committee.
+The remuneration of all partners and employees, including senior management, is reviewed annually by the Board.

 Link between pay and performance